Last Updated: August 13, 2020

-The fourth industrial revolution is an evolution of sort of the digital revolution.
-Its real implementation has taken shape in the 21st century, though the roots are traced way back in the 20th Century.
+The fourth industrial revolution is an evolution of sorts of the digital revolution.
+Its implementation is taking shape in the 21st century much as its roots can be traced as far back as the 20th Century.

-It bridges three aspects of our coexistence majorly, the physical, digital and biological realms in what is now known as cyber-physical systems.
-It is a fusion of computer-based algorithm with internet and working closely with humans and other digital equipment.
+It bridges three aspects of human existence: the physical, digital, and biological realms in what is now known as cyber-physical systems.
+It is a fusion of computer-based algorithms with the internet and working closely with humans and other digital equipment.